OhmyNews

 OhmyNews is a South Korean online news website.
 It was founded by Oh Yeon Ho on 22 February 2000.
 The site's motto is "Every Citizen is a Reporter", which reflects its status as the first news website in Korea to accept, edit, and publish articles from its readers in an open source-style.
 About 20% of the site's content is written by the 55-person staff; most articles are written by freelance contributors.

 Political position

 OhmyNews is consistently considered liberal and progressive.
 This is in contrast to the somewhat more moderate liberal Hankyoreh and Kyunghyang.

-It is also considered anti-imperialist, anti-racist, and anti-xenophobic.
-However, anti-China/anti-Japan government left-wing nationalist media is common among South Korean liberals.
-The site is also generally critical of the 'hegemonic nationalism' of the Chinese and Japanese governments, and supports 'resistance nationalism'.
+It is considered anti-imperialist, anti-racist, and anti-xenophobic; however, anti-China/anti-Japan left-wing nationalist media is common among South Korean liberals.
+The site is also generally critical of the "hegemonic nationalism" of the Chinese and Japanese governments, and supports "resistance nationalism".
 The site strongly criticizes and opposes anti-Japanese and anti-Chinese sentiment that is expressed as racism rather than anti-imperialism.

 OhmyNews is not anti-American, but often criticizes U.S. foreign policy.
 It opposes improving Japan-South Korea relations and is particularly negative about cooperation in the military sector.
 In 2022, an article on OhmyNews criticized the U.S. effort to improve Japan-South Korea relations to counter China as sacrificing South Korea.